|

 accurately or correctly and keep it consistent day to day or

-run to run if its not.
 It wants to be a gas.
 It tries

 things cause this.
 Heat, friction, and pressure changes.
 So